adonisjs/v6-docs/content/docs/auth/session_guard.md

 - We use the `verifyCredentials` from the [AuthFinder mixin](./verifying_user_credentials.md#using-the-auth-finder-mixin) to find a user by email and password.

-- The `auth.use('session')` return an instance of the [SessionGuard](https://github.com/adonisjs/auth/blob/next/modules/session_guard/guard.ts) configured inside the `config/auth.ts` file.
+- The `auth.use('web')` return an instance of the [SessionGuard](https://github.com/adonisjs/auth/blob/next/modules/session_guard/guard.ts) configured inside the `config/auth.ts` file.

 - Next, we call the `guard.login(user)` method to create a login session for the user.